ctavolazzi/NovaSystem/README.md

 *How can you trust that what your AI says is reliable?*

-NovaSystem solves this problem by employing a techique created by Google researchers called a "[Mixture of Experts](https://blog.research.google/2022/11/mixture-of-experts-with-expert-choice.html?m=1)" (MoE).
+NovaSystem solves this problem by employing a techique created by Google researchers called a "Mixture of Experts" [(MoE)](https://blog.research.google/2022/11/mixture-of-experts-with-expert-choice.html?m=1).

-Using MoE dynagenetic problem-solving allows NovaSystem to run its responses through an accountability system.

-An AI Tribunal oversees the actions of every instance of the NovaSystem your device.

-The Tribunal will be developed to be the ultimate moderator.
-It will run user requests through three test layers:
+Our Experta represent three opposed forces that each make up the AI Tribunal.
+The Tribunal is comprised of three AI models that all are specifically engineered to answer one of the three questions:

 ---